-All Marketplace health plans and many other plans must cover the following list of preventive services without charging you a copayment (/glossary/co-payment) or coinsurance (/glossary/co-insurance).
-This is true even if you haven't met your yearly deductible (/glossary/deductible).
+All Marketplace health plans and many other plans must cover the following list of preventive services without charging you a copayment or coinsurance.
+This is true even if you haven't met your yearly deductible.

 IMPORTANT

 These services are free only when delivered by a doctor or other provider in your plan's network.